Light neutral-meson production in pp collisions at $\mathbf{\sqrt{s}}$ = 13 TeV: Systematic uncertainties

 One of the leading sources of uncertainty of the \ac{PCM} reconstruction method as well as the hybrid and \ac{PCM}-$\gamma\gamma^{\star}$ reconstruction methods is the uncertainty arising from the material budget.
 It represents the precision to which the material of the ALICE experiment between the collision vertex and the outer wall of the \ac{TPC} is implemented in the \ac{MC} simulation.
 This uncertainty was reduced compared to previous publications on neutral mesons~\cite{ALICE:MBW}.
 An uncertainty of 2.5\% per photon is assigned, leaving the \ac{PCM} method with a total of 5\% and the hybrid reconstruction methods with 2.5\%.

 As for the inner material, the uncertainty on the outer material describes the precision to which the detector material that lies between the TPC and the calorimeters is described in the \ac{MC}.
-This includes both the material of the TRD and TOF detectors and their support structures.
+This includes both the material of the TRD and TOF detectors and their support structures, accounting for up to about 54\% $X_{0}$.
 For the EMCal, this was studied in~\cite{ALICE:2017ryd} where \ac{EMC} modules with and without TRD modules in front were present.
 An uncertainty of 4.2\% for the \ac{EMC} was assigned, which is one of the leading uncertainties.
 For the PHOS detector, the uncertainty is estimated by comparing data with and without magnetic field, which affects the converted photons in the detector material differently.
 An uncertainty of 2\% was found, which is much lower compared to the \ac{EMC} due to less material in front of the \ac{PHOS}.

-Systematic uncertainties on the \ee track reconstruction, selection, and the subsequent \ac{PCM}-photon PID are small compared to the material budget and the signal extraction, due to the excellent tracking performance of \acs{ALICE}.
-In the case of the \ac{PCM}-$\gamma\gamma^{\star}$ measurement, the \ee track reconstruction and selection also includes primary \ee tracks, and thus, the systematic uncertainties are slightly larger compared to all other methods.
+Systematic uncertainties on the e$^{\pm}$ track reconstruction, selection, and the subsequent \ac{PCM}-photon PID are small compared to the material budget and the signal extraction, due to the excellent tracking performance of \acs{ALICE}.
+In the case of the \ac{PCM}-$\gamma\gamma^{\star}$ measurement, the e$^{\pm}$ track reconstruction and selection also includes primary e$^{\pm}$ tracks.
+Consequently, the systematic uncertainties are about 2\%, which is slightly larger compared to all other methods ($< 0.5\%$).

 For the calorimeter-based invariant-mass reconstruction methods, the uncertainty of the cluster description, which comprises variations of the selection criteria given in \Tab{tab:CutCalo}, is one of the leading uncertainties.
 For \ac{EMC}, the uncertainty originating from the description of the \ShowerShape is the largest source within this category, while for the \ac{PHOS}, the uncertainty related to the cluster timing is dominant at low and high \pT.
 Furthermore, the uncertainty on the cluster energy calibration, explained in detail in~\cite{ALICE:2022qhn} for the \ac{EMC}, is estimated to be about 2\% for both \ac{EMC} and \ac{PHOS}.
 For \ac{PHOS} the uncertainty is obtained by comparing the energy calibration estimated using \ee track to cluster matching and by using the \piz peak position.